Key Stage 3 PE

 S1 (Year 7) and S2 (Year 8)

-One PE lesson and one afternoon of Games (3 periods) per week.
+One PE lesson and one afternoon or morning session of Games (3 periods) per week.

 Boys should have experiences which enable them to:

 - Participate in a variety of games including large and small team games and individual sports.

 - Know and observe the rules of the game in which they participate.

 - Invent their own games with structure and be able to conform to the modifications.

 - Understand the principles of attack and defence in relation to several games.

 - Perform a variety of athletic events and appreciate the various skills and techniques required in their execution.

 - Refine and increase their gymnastic abilities.
 (Headstand, headspring etc).